AjCodes/FocusUp/README.md

 utils/               # Helper functions
 ```

-## 🚀 Setup Instructions
+🚀 Setup Instructions

-If you want to run this project locally:
+If you want to run this project locally, follow these steps:

-1️⃣ Install dependencies
+1️⃣ Install Dependencies
 npm install

-2️⃣ Add your Supabase keys
+2️⃣ Add Your Supabase Keys

-Create a .env file in the root:
+Create a .env file in the root directory:

 EXPO_PUBLIC_SUPABASE_URL=your-url
 EXPO_PUBLIC_SUPABASE_ANON_KEY=your-anon-key

+(You can find these in your Supabase Project → Settings → API tab)

+⚠️ Note: Never commit your .env file.
+Add it to .gitignore first.

-3️⃣ Run the app
+3️⃣ Run the App
 npm start